What is gestational diabetes?

 Recent studies indicate that if the mother has gestational hypertension alongside pregnancy diabetes, the father is also 80% more likely to develop type 2 diabetes.

-Type 2 diabetes has many complications including cardiovascular disease, nerve damage, vision loss, and kidney damage.
+Type 2 diabetes has many complications, including cardiovascular disease, nerve damage, vision loss, and kidney damage.
 However, it may be prevented and better managed through a healthy diet and lifestyle changes.

 Children of mothers with gestational diabetes are at a higher risk of developing type 1 diabetes, according to this study.

-After-birth complications for the baby may include breathing problems.
+• Respiratory distress syndrome and other breathing problems after-birth complications for the baby may include breathing problems.
 Respiratory Distress Syndrome is caused by a missing protein in the lungs.

-The baby's skin and eyes may look yellow, indicating liver problems.
+• Jaundice and liver problems - the baby's skin and eyes may look yellow, indicating liver problems.

-Dangers for You and Your Baby
+Dangers for you and your baby

 In addition to the future risk of diabetes for the whole family, gestational diabetes can pose risks during the pregnancy itself.
 These include:

-• Hypertension - Pregnancy diabetes may trigger high blood pressure while you are carrying your baby.
+• Hypertension - pregnancy diabetes may trigger high blood pressure while you are carrying your baby.
 If you already have high blood pressure, it may make it worse.

-• Postpartum depression - This type of depression may occur during pregnancy or in the year following it.
+• Postpartum depression - this type of depression may occur during pregnancy or in the year following it.

-• Cesarean section - While most women with pregnancy diabetes have a normal birth, they are more likely to need a c-section because of having a large baby (macrosomia).
+• Cesarean section - while most women with pregnancy diabetes have a normal birth, they are more likely to need a c-section because of having a large baby (macrosomia).

-• Premature birth - Most women with gestational diabetes have a normal pregnancy, but the condition increases the risk for complications leading to a premature birth before week 37.
+• Premature birth - most women with gestational diabetes have a normal pregnancy, but the condition increases the risk for complications leading to a premature birth before week 37.

-• Low blood sugar -The baby may go on to develop hypoglycemia.
+• Low blood sugar - the baby may go on to develop hypoglycemia.

 Treatment